dohalloran/Encrypter/README.md

 - Employs end to end encryption that ensures full security every time

-- Messsages are ecnrypted and sent via email to another user for decryption
+- Messsages are encrypted and sent via email to another user for decryption

 - Ideal for sharing passwords or sensitive data